Straight for the Commander

 - The "Assassination" victory condition in Dawn of War: as soon as the enemy hero dies, they lose.
 Some AIs make an effort to keep their commanders alive, others... don't.

 - A valid tactic in Warlords Battlecry 3 is to go straight for the commander- since he's the initial builder unit and able to capture resource sites, taking him out will seriously hamper the enemy activities, possibly even crippling the AI side completely, if they have no alternative builders or heroes.
+Just watch out, some heroes fully enforce Authority Equals Asskicking and can kill the hell out of that initial fighting force if not properly built and managed.

 - Killing the opponent's king unit in Regicide mode in Age of Empires II gives you instant victory, regardless of how many other units and resources the other player still has.
 Of course, losing your king will do the same to you.
 In several campaign scenarios the objective is killing one particular enemy commander or destroying one enemy building too.